All shipped from JAPAN!日本からお届けします。

 Looking to explore other snack pairings?
 See how Japanese treats complement sake in another pairing guide:

-Cultural Backdrop: Why Snacks with Beer in Japan?
+Cultural Backdrop: Beer and Snack Culture in Japan

 Spread of Beer Culture and Light Pairings